rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ## How it Works

 At first glance, it looks like there is a two-way communication between the CLI tool and the browser.
 When you log in to the browser, you'll receive an access token.
 Then the browser sends it to the CLI in some way?.
-Maybe the CLI starts up an HTTP server with an endpoint to receive the access token from the web page like the diagram below?
+Maybe the CLI starts up an HTTP server with an endpoint to receive the access token from the web page, like the diagram below?

 ![Two-way communication scheme](./cli-login-1.png)